Capstone-robotics-at-home/Intergration/README.md

 * The position of the jetbot can be calculated
 * The trajectory of the jetbot including position and heading can be printed and plotted

+# Reinforcement Learning added
+## Before running RL:
+* refer to path planning repo to learn how to train and save the neural network model
+* train the neural network and replace it with DQNnet.pkl

+## Run video_RL.py file
+* It seems that it cannot be tested in Mujoco since Mujoco is too inaccurate
+* Hopefully it can be tested well in real environment
+* Good luck.